Maj-a/Maj-a/README.md

  - 📚 **To Check Out Some of My Recent Work and Ongoing Projects Scroll Down** ⤵️ I am continuously updating this with new projects and insights.
 Upcoming projects include work on multilinear regression, logistic regression, and time series analysis, among others.

+   - Repository is like a folder with files, where project's files, including code, documentation, and other resources, are stored.
+So feel free to clik and check any of the below ⤵️ and let me know if you have any questions or comments.

 --->